Gouache Database by Sarah Burns

 Notes about my Research

 **I’ve emailed each company to confirm what is in their paint.
 If they haven’t responded I wrote ‘unconfirmed.’
 There is a lot of misinformation online so I prefer to get my facts straight from the company.
-Regarding vegan paint – the reason a paint would not be considered vegan is if it contains animal biproducts such as honey or ox gall in their binders.
+Regarding vegan paint – the reason a paint would not be considered vegan is if it contains animal biproducts such as honey or ox gall in their binders, or ivory in the pigments.
 Some brands that use ‘vegan’ binders use “Ivory Black” or “Bone Black” (PBk9) which is derived from animal bone.
 So even if the binder is vegan, any colors containing that pigment are not vegan.
 I’ll update my list as more companies respond.

 ***I’ve emailed the companies to confirm the binder materials and the manufacturing location.
 If they didn’t respond, I will write ‘unconfirmed’ until I hear back.
 However I don’t think all the companies are being forthright about their ingredients.
 Example: When I emailed Schmincke (twice), I had to specifically ask whether they include dextrin.
 If I didn’t ask, they didn’t include it in their ingredient list.
 I don’t think brands are trying to hide anything, I think they assume people don’t care what the exact ingredients are.
 I also think it’s likely that most of the brands use at least a little dextrin in the binder, but may not disclose this because it’s a very small amount.
 Does it matter?
 Not really.
 But I’m just trying to be super accurate for you all.
 Many people assume gouache always uses a gum arabic binder, but that’s not always the case, especially in cheaper brands.
 Dextrin is a cheaper type of binder (a starchy glue), and can be used to replace gum arabic or used in addition to it.
 It improves the binder strength and matte finish.
 But it’s a bit stickier than pure gum arabic.
 So a little seems fine, but if the entire binder is dextrin, I noticed the paint doesn’t flow very well.